SAP-samples/cap-db-less-middleware/README.md

 4. Deploy the Sales Service into your account and create a binding to the SAP HANA Cloud instance.
 5. Run `cds watch` to try out the sample.

+## Project Structure

+**sales-service**
+Is a basic CAP OData service which simulates one of the two external services.
+You can deploy and run that service on your SAP Business Technology Platform, Cloud Foundry runtimes.
+It uses SAP HANA Cloud as persistence.
+The sample data is included with the project.

+**cap-middleware**
+The cap-middleware, is the middleware service itself.
+It is a standard CAP project and follows it's project structure.
+Within the `.\srv\external` folder, you can find the external service imports.
+If you want to learn more about integrating with external services, take a look at the [Service integration with SAP Cloud Application Programming Model Codejam content on GitHub](https://github.com/SAP-samples/cap-service-integration-codejam) repository.

 ## Known Issues
 No known issues.